KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 * Struggle is good, teach students how to learn
 * Some teaching techniques are more powerful than others
 * "Trust no one"
-* "You can't each a person to ride a bicycle by riding a bicycle for them."
+* "You can't teach a person to ride a bicycle by riding a bicycle for them."

 "Education is not the filling of a pail, but the lighting of a fire."